 …A mysterious and difficult condition.

-Paradoxical vocal cord motion (PVCM) is a condition in which the vocal cords almost completely close when someone is trying to breathe.
+Idiopathic Laryngeal Obstruction (ILO – also known as paradoxical vocal cord motion (PVCM) and vocal cord dysfunction (VCD)) is a condition in which the vocal cords almost completely close when someone is trying to breathe.
 Because the vocal cords sit at the top of the airway, one can only breathe normally when they are open.
-Someone with PVCM will find that they become breathless very easily on exertion (but feel the breathing difficulty originates in the throat), or they may have sudden acute attacks of being unable to breathe that are momentary.
-This little-known condition is often confused with asthma and therefore many PVCM sufferers are prescribed asthma medications unnecessarily.
+Someone with ILO will find that they become breathless very easily on exertion (but feel the breathing difficulty originates in the throat), or they may have sudden acute attacks of being unable to breathe that are momentary.
+This little-known condition is often confused with asthma and therefore many ILO sufferers are prescribed asthma medications unnecessarily.